ferenckata/SQSeminarPaper/manuscript.md

 The higher they are on the wall, the more advanced we consider the concepts to be.
 As the progress is cumulative, we have chosen to show the holds in the same colour if they represent related concepts that build upon each other.
 This way, we mimic traditional CS education.
+We found reiterating certain core concepts (e.g., modularization, testing) valuable.
+The actual order of visiting the topics and emphasis on them can vary between groups.
 The most important point, however, is the fact that rock climbing requires a partner to belay you, just as we believe the input of other people helps us become better programmers.

 ![***Figure 1:*** **An illustration comparing the process of improvement in software writing to rock climbing.**